All Episodes

 So here's the argument against it.

-And I don't know if I believe the argument against it, but it's blowing my mind.
+I don't know if I believe the argument against it, but it's blowing my mind.

 And you see, wow, if you can get a third of the effect with a fake pill, there must be this psychological thing going on.

-Now, for years and years, everybody believed that.
+And for years and years, everybody believed that.

-You know what's wrong with the study?
+Do you know what's wrong with the study?

 It's not out of it.

-The people that took the pill and got better didn't know that they had the real pills, so they they could have gotten worse.
+The people that took the pill and got better didn't know that they had the real pills, so they could have gotten worse.

 Most people don't stay the same when it comes to health.

-They might get worse, might get worse.
+They might get worse.

-Most people might get better at all.
+Most people might get better though.

 So what they should have tested that they've never tested, and maybe nobody's ever tested, they've never tested the group that didn't know they were being studied for the condition.

-Unless unless you're talking about MK Ultra.
+Unless you're talking about MKUltra.

-Those results have all been hitting.
+Those results have all been hidden.

-But if you looked at the people who didn't even know you were studying them, and maybe somehow you asked the same questions, but you couched it as like it was a maybe part of a bigger thing.
+But if you looked at the people who didn't even know you were studying them, and maybe somehow you asked the same questions, but you couched it as like it was maybe part of a bigger thing.

 So they couldn't really figure out why you were testing.